-These strategies illustrate the VRA's commitment to developing an interoperable management information system across core programs, facilitating efficient data exchange, and enhancing overall program assessment and evaluation.
+These detailed strategies collectively form a robust plan for developing an interoperable management information system across core programs, aiming to facilitate efficient data exchange and enhance the overall effectiveness of the State's workforce development system.

-Describe the State's plans to integrate data systems to facilitate streamlined intake and service delivery to track participation across all programs included in this plan.
+(ii)Describe the State's plans to integrate data systems to facilitate streamlined intake and service delivery to track participation across all programs included in this plan.